custom-components/pyscript/docs/reference.rst

 sets ``x`` to ``[1, 6, 11]``.

-One use for ``@pyscript_compile`` is to encapsulate functions that block (eg, doing I/O), so they can be called from ``task.executor``.
-This might be a more convenient way to create native python functions called by ``task.executor``, instead of moving them all to an external module or package outside of ``config/pyscript``.
+One use for ``@pyscript_compile`` is to encapsulate functions that block (e.g., doing I/O), so they can be called from ``task.executor``.
+This might be a more convenient way to create native Python functions called by ``task.executor``, instead of moving them all to an external module or package outside of ``config/pyscript``.
 This example reads a file using a native compiled function called by ``task.executor``: